-A study of the ordinary topics of college algebra including functions, inequalities, and logarithms.
+A study of functions, graphs, linear systems, and matrices.
 Prerequisite: C or better in MTH 112, or three years of high school mathematics including advanced algebra, or permission of program director.

 MTH 115 College Trigonometry (3)

 A study of the circular functions and their graphs, trigonometric functions, trigonometric identities and equations, and applications of trigonometry.
 Prerequisite: C or better in MTH 114 or equivalent.